attdevsupport/API-Platform/TL/Java/app1/README.txt

   folder in your Apache Tomcat home directory.
 If you have specified a different home directory in Tomcat for your web applications, put it there instead.

-  Depending on your security settings in Apache Tomcat, you might need to enable write access to the OauthStorage.jsp file.
+  Depending on your security settings in Apache Tomcat, you might need to enable write access to the oauth.jsp file.

   Once you start tomcat, typically using the command "<your-tomcat-root-folder>/bin/startup.sh", your application becomes available in a web browser, so you may visit: http://localhost:8080/SampleApp/TL.jsp to see it working.